isomerpages/mlaw-corp/_covid19/02-A-types-of-contracts-covered-by-the-act.md

 |6. | [Event and tourism-related contracts](/files/6-Events-Tourism.pdf) | Extended to to 31 December 2020  (formerly 19 October 2020) | 31 December 2020  | 28 February 2021 | Please click this [link](https://www.mlaw.gov.sg/covid19-relief/faq/event-or-tourism-related-contract)
 |7. | [Construction contracts and supply contracts](/files/7-Construction.pdf) | Extended to 31 March 2021 (formerly 19 October 2020) | 31 March 2021 | 31 May 2021 | Please click this [link](https://www.mlaw.gov.sg/covid19-relief/faq/construction)

+* The role of an Assessor in these cases is to determine whether the moratorium (i.e. temporary relief from legal and enforcement action) applies.
+An Assessor’s determination is no longer necessary after the expiry of the prescribed period, as the moratorium automatically lapses when the prescribed period expires. **Pending applications as at the deadline will be deemed withdrawn.** For the avoidance of doubt, pending applications include (i) Applications where the Registrar has not yet appointed an Assessor; and (ii) Applications where an Assessor has been appointed, but that Assessor has not yet made a determination.

 #### Self-Assessment Tool ####
 To assess your eligibility under Part 2 of the Act, please refer to the [Self-Assessment Tool](https://www.mlaw.gov.sg/covid19-relief/tool).